 Look inward instead.
 What potential blind spots do you have?
 What tendencies within these 12 common career roadblocks do you display?
 Remember, over 90% of people experience at least one of these career roadblocks in their career, so there’s a pretty good chance there’s something here for you whether you are aware of it or not.

-Red Flag: Are You The One-Hit Wonder?
+Warning Signs of Toxic Leadership: Are You The One-Hit Wonder?

 Ah, yes, those glory days were really something.
 You were really something.
 What you did – wow.
 It was amazing.
 But… What have you done for me lately?